gauthamkrishna-g/Intelligent-Bus-Stop-Recognition-System/README.md

 # Intelligent-Bus-Stop-Recognition-System

-✔ The Intelligent Bus Stop Recognition System identifies Bus Stops using images acquired from cameras placed on a bus, using a lightweight and simple algorithm, thereby eliminating the need for sensor networks.
+✔ The Intelligent Bus Stop Recognition System identifies Bus Stops using images acquired from cameras placed on a bus, using a lightweight and simple hybrid nearest neighbor algorithm, thereby eliminating the need for sensor networks.

 ✔ A Day and a Night Classifier is implemented separately in run-time, so that the Recognition Engine can be automated 24 x 7, using a light sensor or a timer.

 ✔ The Bus Stops considered are in the urban city of Chennai, and a detailed record of the Bus stops considered is given in the report.